 Put the flat beater on your standing mixer.
 Add the eggs and the sugar to the bowl.
 Mix on medium high speed for 5 minutes.
 The batter will be very light colored and flow off the beater in a stream.

 Turn the mixer to low.
 Begin adding the flour and buttermilk mixtures in turn.
 Start with 1/3 of the flour, then 1/2 of the buttermilk, and continue 1/3, 1/2, 1/3.
 Be careful not to overmix and only mix just enough to incorporate each addition.

 Spread 1/3 of the batter onto the bottom of the prepared springform pan.

 Top the batter with 1/2 of the strawberries, spreading them out over the surface.

 Add the remaining batter and smooth it out over the top.
 Then add the remaining berries, pressing them in a bit so they are sitting in the batter.

-Bake the cake for 50-55 minutes, or until a skewer comes out clean or until a thermometer reads between 205-210F.
+Bake for 50-55 minutes, or until a skewer comes out clean or until a thermometer reads between 205-210F.

-Let the cake rest on a cooling rack for about 15 minutes.
-Then remove the ring of the springform pan and let the cake cool completely.
+Let rest on a cooling rack for about 15 minutes.
+Then remove the ring of the springform pan and let it cool completely.

-Moving the cake: Use a cutting board or plate and place in gently on top of the cake then flip it over so the top is resting on the board.
-Take off the cake pan base and peel off the parchment.
-Put your serving platter over the cake and flip again.
+- Moving the cake: Use a cutting board or plate and place in gently on top of the cake then flip it over so the top is resting on the board.
+Take off the pan base and peel off the parchment.
+Put your serving platter over the bottom and flip again.